RXCodes/hyperPad-Project-Modder/README.md

 ## Behaviors Management
 - **Transfer behaviors from one object to another** - even if the objects are in different scenes and layers.
-- Delete all behaviors from the global world object.
-- Automatically **format** behavior trees.
-(Not sure of that yet!)
-- Behavior search and actions such as deleting and hiding.
+- Perform batch actions such as transferring behaviors from one object to another or restricting edit access to behaviors in certain objects.

 ## Assets Management
 - **Compress all assets** to shrink overall project size - there will be compression options.